Richard Pascale

-Richard Tanner Pascale, born 1938, is an academic, management theorist and business advisor.
-He was based at Stanford Business School for 20 years and is currently (2020) an Associate Fellow of the Saïd Business School at the University of Oxford.
+Richard Tanner Pascale (June 14, 1938–May 24, 2024) was an American academic, management theorist and business advisor.
+He earned his MBA at Harvard.

+He was based at Stanford Business School for 20 years and was named an Associate Fellow of the Saïd Business School at the University of Oxford in 2020.
 The Economist magazine has named him "one of the leading management gurus of the past 50 years".